Changing the Carrier Gas

 Carefully review the condition settings before switching the carrier gas to nitrogen.

 Nitrogen gas (N2) is an inexpensive and safe gas.
-However, if nitrogen gas is used in a capillary GC system with the same analytical condition settings as for helium, then separation capabilities will decrease in most cases.
+However, if nitrogen gas is used in a capillary GC system with the same analytical condition settings as for helium, separation capability may be reduced.
 If there are no adjacent peaks involved, then the carrier gas can be changed to nitrogen without changing the condition settings.
 If there are many adjacent component peaks and a certain level of separation is required, then the condition settings need to be reconsidered before using nitrogen gas.

 Improving separation capabilities for nitrogen gas will require reconsidering the carrier gas linear velocity and temperature settings and will probably result in a longer analysis time.
 The vaporization state and detector sensitivity will probability change and the peak area percent might differ from when helium gas was used.